timothymtorres/gh-pages-blog/_posts/2017-11-11-Bitmasking-with-bitflags.md

 ## What are Bitflags?

 A bitflag is a single bit of code in the smallest possible form a `1` or `0`.
 One byte of memory is 8 bits, which means eight `1`'s or `0`'s compressed together.
 By counting in binary you can set a bitflag to a on/off state.
-This is done arthimetically by using a base-2 or by the power of 2 - `x`2.
+This is done arthimetically by using a base-2/power of 2/`2^x`.
 Regardless of skill level, it is a *neccessary* staple for every programmer to count binary.
-If you are not familiar with it, check the wiki about the subject.
+If you are not familiar with it, check the [wiki]() about the subject.

 {% highlight lua %}
 example_byte =   0 -- bitflag is 0000 0000